-Using the sales process example, document how a lead enters your funnel, the touchpoints they have with your brand or sales team throughout the sales process (including handoffs), and all activities that lead up to making the sale.
+Using the sales process example, document how a lead enters your funnel, the touchpoints they have with your brand (including handoffs), and all activities that lead up to making the sale.

-As you document each step, make sure you also indicate who is responsible and how long each task takes.
+As you document each step, make sure you indicate who is responsible and how long each task takes.

 4. Identify inefficiencies and areas of improvement.

-Now that you have documented your process’ current state, use a critical eye to identify areas of inefficiency or non-value-added activities also known in the world of Lean as “waste."
-Common sources of waste in sales include:
+In order to improve your process, you’ll need to use a critical eye to identify areas of inefficiency or non-value-added activities.
+In the world of Lean, these are known as “waste.”

 5. Map out the future state of the process.

-Once you have identified the areas of improvement, document the ideal future state improving the inefficiencies you outlined above.
+Once you have identified the areas of improvement, document the ideal future state, improving the inefficiencies you outlined above.